 Category : Blog

-It’s Earth Day, which means many people will be thinking hard about how they can make their school greener.
+This year, many people will be thinking hard about how they can make their school greener.
 But how can a school MIS improve sustainability in schools?
 There will always be an argument that cloud-based technology is simply better for the environment than going server-based.
-But we wanted to explore more into the
+But we wanted to explore more into the tips and tricks

 There will always be an argument that cloud-based technology is simply better for the environment than going server-based.
 But we wanted to explore more into the tips and tricks within your MIS that can help you reach your school’s sustainability goals.